Fire Lab 2016

 How: Gas and particle phase measurements of emissions and processing

 Who: NOAA ESRL Chemical Sciences Division and university and contract research organizations

-A coordinated effort based at the USDA Fire Sciences Lab in Missoula, Montana, is envisioned during 2016 and 2019 as part of the FIREX project.
+FIREX Fire Lab is a coordinated effort based at the USDA Fire Sciences Lab in Missoula, Montana.
 Experiments focus on refining our understanding of emissions and short timescale processing using the instruments and methods that have been developed during the first years of FIREX (Fire Influence on Regional and Global Environments Experiment, which evolved into FIREX-AQ).
-The focus is on measuring fuels or combustion conditions that are characteristic of the western US that may be under-sampled by the fire research community and in the follow-up study of fuels from fires observed during the 2018 intensive field study.
+The focus is on measuring fuels or combustion conditions that are characteristic of the western U.S. that may be under-sampled by the fire research community and in the follow-up study of fuels from fires observed during the 2019 intensive field study.

 - Fixed nitrogen budget and its chemical evolution

 - Identification of unknown SVOCs and VOCs (LVOC, ELVOC)

 - Optical properties of fresh and progressively aged particles

 - Intercomparison of techniques for measuring Black Carbon (BC) and Brown Carbon (BrC) particles

 - Photochemical processing of smoke emissions, especially in regards to SOA formation and BrC evolution